Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative

-Observe that, for $g,h \in G$ and for $B \subset K$, $D(gh,B) \leq D(g,h(B))D(h,B)$.
+Observe that, for $g,h \in G$ and for $B \subset K$, $D(g\circ h,B) \leq D(g,h(B))D(h,B)$.

-We fix $\delta>0$ such that any generator of $G$ has on any ball of $K$ of diameter $\leq \delta$ a distortion less than $e^{\frac{\lambda}{2}}$.
-Fix also $\omega$ such that the conclusion of Proposition \ref{semilocalcontr} holds, and let $F$ be the correponding finite set of exceptional points.
-At any point of $K\backslash F$, we can find a ball $B$ containing this point so that, for large enough $n$.
+Let $\lambda$ be given by Proposition \ref{semilocalcontr}.
+We fix $\delta>0$ such that any generator of $G$ has on any ball of $K$ of diameter $\leq \delta$ a distortion less than $e^{\frac{\lambda}{2}}$. we fix also $\omega$ such that the conclusion of Proposition \ref{semilocalcontr} holds, and let $F$ be the correponding finite set of exceptional points.
+At any point of $K\backslash F$, we can find a ball $B$ containing this point so that, for $n$ large enough,